“Paper or plastic?”

 So long as, of course, you use them responsibly.
 As mentioned previously, your charge card will factor into your payment history and the age of your credit accounts, so if that account is in good standing, it should help your credit scores over time.

 Remember, it’s important to read the terms and conditions carefully to make sure any piece of plastic you’re considering is right for you.
 And, whether you’re opting for a “charge” or “credit” card, you’ll want to check your scores ahead of time because your credit will determine whether or not you qualify for a specific product.
-(You can see where your credit currently stands by viewing two of your credit scores, updated each month, for free on Credit.com.)
+(You can see where your credit currently stands by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)

 More on Credit Cards: